JonasAlfredsson/docker-nginx-certbot/docs/good_to_know.md

 know how to replace them with your own), and host mounting a local folder to the aforementioned location would shadow these important files.

-To solve this problem we therefore suggest users to host mount a local folder to `/etc/nginx/user_conf.d/` instead, and a part of the management scripts will [create symlinks][3] from `conf.d/` to the files in `user_conf.d/`.
+To solve this problem I therefore suggest you host mount a local folder to `/etc/nginx/user_conf.d/` instead, and a part of the management scripts will [create symlinks][3] from `conf.d/` to the files in `user_conf.d/`.
 This way we give users a simple way to just start the container, without having to build a local image first, while still giving them the opportunity to keep doing it